-The Environment Agency provide a dedicated Floodline information service on 0845 988 1188.
-The line operates 24 hours a day, seven days a week.
+The Environment Agency provide a dedicated Floodline information service on 0345 988 1188.
+The line operates 24 hours a day, seven days a week (find out about call charges).

 Flood warning information can be obtained through the Environment Agency's website, which is updated every 15 minutes.
 You can search for flood warnings by postcode, river, or town.